 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs to professional engineers and land surveyors in most states, including North Carolina.
-HalfMoon Education is an approved engineer and land surveyors continuing education provider in North Carolina (S-0130).
+This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 HSW contact hours to architects in most states, including North Carolina.
+HalfMoon Education is an approved continuing education provider for engineers in North Carolina.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Justin Biller, P.E., MCP, CFPS, CLSS-HC

 Mr. Biller is a faculty lecturer at the University of North Carolina Charlotte in the undergraduate program in fire and safety engineering technology and the graduate program in fire protection and safety management.
 Mr. Biller teaches an array of courses including fire and building codes, fire behavior and fire dynamics, human behavior in fire, fire protection systems and hydraulics, fire modeling and performance-based aspects of fire protection engineering design, fire prevention and public fire protection public policy.